 The Libera Sync is used to transmit high-quality clock signals from a source, usually a Libera Reference Master Oscillator, to numerous systems that need to be synchronized along the machine (e.g., LLRF stations).
-It consists of a transmitter and a receiver connected to a pair of single-mode optical fibers (Figure 25).
+It consists of a transmitter and a receiver connected with a pair of single-mode optical fibers (Figure 26).

-Figure 25: Clock transfer system (Libera Sync)
+Figure 26: Clock transfer system (Libera Sync)

 The transmitter input signal is a continuous wave RF reference signal that modulates an optical carrier through an electro-optical modulator.
-The modulated signal is split into two parts and fed into the two optical links: a low-drift link and a low-jitter link (see the block scheme in Figure 20).
+The modulated signal is split into two parts and fed into the two optical links: a low-drift link and a low-jitter link (see the block scheme in Figure 27).
 The low-drift signal is partially reflected at the receiver and is used to perform phase drift compensations in the transmitter.

 At the receiver, the optical signals from both links are demodulated into the RF domain.
-The low-jitter signal is amplified, filtered, and stabilized in amplitude and phase, filtered and stabilized in amplitude and phase, using the low-jitter signal.
+The low-jitter signal is amplified, filtered, and stabilized in amplitude and phase, using the low-drift signal.
 This signal is used to provide two RF outputs and one monitoring output.

-Figure 26: Libera Sync block scheme
+Figure 27: Libera Sync block scheme

 To achieve the required performance and stability over the long term, both transmitter and receiver units must be installed in an environment controlled for both temperature and humidity.
+The system start-up and tune procedures are done automatically.
 Once tuned, the system requires very low maintenance.